 Negative Attitude & Risk

 I’m sure most of those IT teams with a negative attitude towards disaster recovery planning and reviews might have struggled to deliver their services during the Covid.
-The author of the eBook, Eric, clearly mentioned the importance of a positive attitude towards the DR/BCP exercise.
+The ebook author, Eric, clearly mentioned the importance of a positive attitude towards the DR/BCP exercise.

 The eBook covers the common risk factors of an organization.
 You can go through the common risk factors given in the eBook and find additional risk factors for your organization.
 This exercise helps to have better visibility of risk factors for the organization.
 The DR plan should cover mitigation plans of each risk factor.